 One Times Square.
 New Year’s Eve.

 Genetics had the last word and hair sprinkled loose from his head like dead pine needles from a dried-out Christmas tree.
-He replaced the fedora and shadowed his eyes then buttoned his coat to the neck.
+He replaced the fedora, shadowed his eyes, and buttoned his coat to the neck.